-Note: A seat can be set with the bolts not 100% tight allowing additional flex in the chassis, I prefer using rubbers between the seats (Allows flex) and big washers against the fibreglass which increases the strength of the seat as the washer sits against the fibre glass.
+Note: A seat can be set with the bolts not 100% tight allowing additional flex in the chassis, I prefer using rubbers between the seats (Allows flex) and big washers against the fiberglass which increases the strength of the seat as the washer sits against the fiberglass.
 (You can also use aluminum plates as this makes the surface area bigger (Tighten bolts around 90 to 95% tight thus allowing flex.
-(To much flex can also cause the seat to take strain and break, over-tightening the bolts can do the same as the fibreglass will start cracking because it needs moderate flex)
+(To much flex can also cause the seat to take strain and break, over-tightening the bolts can do the same as the fiberglass will start cracking because it needs moderate flex)

 If you have weights try moving them around the kart to get the best possible weight distribution on the chassis.
 Remember you can only add permanent weights if your heaviest driver is underweight)

-Rear track width: Always measure from the outside of each rim (Take the tape measure and put it through the centre of the axle, have a ruler and attach the tape measure to the ruler having the ruler against the outside of the rim.
-(This distance should be 138cm) Make sure your axle is centred in the chassis, measure the distance from the end of the axle to the bearing.
+Rear track width: Always measure from the outside of each rim (Take the tape measure and put it through the center of the axle, have a ruler, and attach the tape measure to the ruler having the ruler against the outside of the rim.
+(This distance should be 138cm) Make sure your axle is centered in the chassis, measure the distance from the end of the axle to the bearing.
 For more flex have the axle bearing facing inside (The grub screw will be on the inside facing the brake disk, both sides must be done the same) Remember that by going in on your track width you can get more grip but too far and you can lose grip, axle hardness can affect grip/flex.
-Rear hub lengths can also affect grip, short hubs give less grip but more flex, medium more grip less flex, long hubs even more grip and yes less axle flex.
+Rear hub lengths can also affect grip, short hubs give less grip but more flex, medium more grip less flex, long hubs even more grip, and yes less axle flex.
 Don’t think by just adding a longer hub that your karts rear grip will just improve as many drivers will say the back is loose when in fact the back end washes which means it lets go on the exit of the corner.
 What could be happening is that the front has too much grip (too wide) and the back cannot cope.
-If the seat is setup at 138cm than I would suggest you first adjust front end grip before fiddling with the rear.
-(You cannot have the rear wheels wider than 140cm) A rule of thumb when it comes to the rear end sliding is if its only happening on fast corners and or fast chicanes, the front end has too much grip (too wide).
-Also changes on the rear of the kart are usually to fix problems with corner exit.
+If the seat is set up at 138cm then I would suggest you first adjust the front end grip before fiddling with the rear.
+(You cannot have the rear wheels wider than 140cm) A rule of thumb when it comes to the rear end sliding is if it’s only happening on fast corners and or fast chicanes, the front end has too much grip (too wide).
+Also, changes in the rear of the kart are usually to fix problems with corner exit.
 If you are having handling problems on corner entry then the problem usually lies with the front of the kart.

 Middle bearing can be run loose, allowing additional flex (We use a cable tie which allows it to move ever so slightly yet stops rattling)